-~ The servicer must Add any amounts to be capitalized to the UPB of the mortgage loan as of the date specified in the agreement.
+✓ The servicer must...
+Add any amounts to be capitalized to the UPB of the mortgage loan as of the date specified in the agreement.
 Usually, the capitalization date is one month before the new modified payment will be due.
 Revise the borrower's payment records to provide for collection of the modified payment.
 Apply any funds that the borrower deposited with the servicer as a condition of the mortgage loan modification, have been deposited on behalf of the borrower in connection with the mortgage loan modification, or the mortgage insurer contributed in connection with the mortgage loan modification.
-Note: Amounts due for repayment of principal, interest, or advances must be remitted promptly to MPF Bank.
-The remaining funds may be used to clear any advances made by the servicer or to credit the borrower's escrow deposit account.
+Note: Amounts due for repayment of principal, interest, or advances must be remitted promptly to the borrower's escrow deposit account.